 I decided long ago, that if I’m not doing a job I love, it doesn’t matter how good the money seems, I don’t want to pursue it further.

-I think it’s obvious that my loyalties lie on the side of the spectrum that yells “follow your passion!”
+I think it’s obvious that my loyalties lie on the side of the spectrum that yells “do what your love!”
 But is this good advice?

 Does money really buy happiness?
 Are we making a mistake when we decide to follow our passions?

-How do we know if we’re making the right choice to do the financially sound thing vs doing what makes us happy?
+How do we know if we’re making the right choice?
+I.e. doing the financially sound thing vs doing what you love?

 The argument to follow the money